gmXian/gmXian.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an undergraduate student at Chongqing University of Posts and Telecommunications, with the supervision of [Ye Wang](https://wangye0523.github.io/).
 I will go to Sichuan University in Septemter 2024 for a master degree, with the supervision of [Ning Yang](https://yneversky.github.io/).

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 Received the First-Class Prize for Excellent Undergraduate Graduation Project (Thesis) at CQUPT.
 - *2024.04*: &nbsp;🎉🎉 Happy to be awarded Chongqing Outstanding Graduates.
-- *2023.12*: &nbsp;🎉🎉 Happy to be awarded the Advanced individual in academic development.
-- *2023.12*: &nbsp;🎉🎉 Happy to be awarded the National Scholarship in the academic year 2022-2023.

 # 📝 Competitions
 - *2023.11*, The 11th National College Students' Digital Media Technology Works and Creativity Competition，National second prize.
 - *2023.11*, The 11th National College Students' Digital Media Technology Works and Creativity Competition，National third prize.